-There’s a reason Formula 1 drivers often thank their entire team first thing after the final lap.
+There’s a reason Formula 1 drivers often do this first thing after the final lap.
 Instead of “I did it,” you’re likely to hear, “we did it.”
-It’s a team sport, but it’s also a data-driven and incredibly technical sport.
-Engineers and analysts trackside and in the factory play as important a role on race day as the drivers do—and like the cars, they’re all #DrivenByData.
+That’s because engineers and analysts trackside and in the factory play as important a role on race day as the drivers do—and like the cars, they’re all #DrivenByData.

 Who Are F1 Engineers and What Do They Do?